Greer circulation desk: 439-2711

 - 14 days for faculty/honors/grad; all others in-house

 - 14 days

 - 28 days

-- 3 days (8 days for faculty/honors/grad/staff); non-college borrowers have restrictions on number visual media items they may take out
+- 14 (8 days for non-college borrowers, who also have restrictions on the number of visual media items they may take out)

 - 28 days (academic year for faculty/honors/grad)